booleanbites/houzi-doc/_docs/tools/23_push_notifications_integration.md

 ## OneSignal setup

-We require three things from OneSignal.
+We require two things from OneSignal.
 1. OneSignal App ID
 2. OneSingnal API Key Token
-3. OneSingnal User Key Token

 To acquire these, use the following link to sign-up/login in. `https://app.onesignal.com/login`